EpicBart02/BST-Hash-Project/README.md

 We communicated every day or every other day.
 We were very active on telling eachother how far we've gotten and what we've done and implemented.

 - For each individual team member:
+## Abdul
 * Contributors and co-contributors?
 Abdul was the main contributor for the BST maps and part 3 while Sedra was the main contributor for the hashing and part 1.
 Ofcourse we both worked on everything together but we tried splitting up the work in the beginning.
 Every update time we talked we explained what we implemented and what didnt work.
-And we tried solving it.(Abdul)
+And we tried solving it.
 * Estimate hours spend each week (on average)
-    Cirka 3 hours every day so around 21 hours per week.(Abdul)
+Cirka 3 hours every day so around 21 hours per week.
+## Sedra
+What took me a long time was understanding how to count the hash value for a string, I think there aren’t enough information in the lectures and slides about the ord function and ASCII.
+Therefore, the thing I would have done differently is asking from the beginning about the hash value function during the laboratory so this will not take as long time as it did.
+In this project I’ve learned about the different algorithm techniques.
+Also, the definition about words based on this theme such as rehash, O-notation, hash value, etc. In addition to that I’ve learned how use to Python classes.

  - What lessons have you learned?
 What should you have done differently if you now were facing a similar project.
  As stated before, reading thouroughly about the subject is a great help.
 So ill be sure to bring that with me going forward in other projects.
-(Abdul)